Clay Cross: Local economy and transport

 Clay Cross town centre is currently undergoing a £22m redevelopment which has so far included a new supermarket, new bus station and new relief road.
 The second phase of this is due to start which will see a new parade of shops plus a new medical centre.
 Eventually the site of the former junior and infant schools which is located in the town centre will be redeveloped.

 M1 motorway junction 29 is five miles away.
 The nearest railway stations are Chesterfield (6 miles) and Alfreton.
 Clay Cross station closed as part of the Beeching cuts in 1967.
 In 2017, a Stagecoach in Chesterfield bus connecting Clay Cross to Chesterfield railway station was introduced.
 A passenger railway line runs in a tunnel under the town without stopping.

 There has been talk of providing a motorway spur to the town in the past.
 To ease chronic congestion on the A61, which has seen traffic grow by 10% in the past few years, there is talk of a dual carriageway bypassing Clay Cross and Tupton before joining the A617 near Hasland, heading North West to Horns Bridge.

 Education

 Tupton Hall School is in Tupton and located about one mile to the north of Clay Cross.
 Previously Clay Cross had a secondary school located in Market Street, and a junior school located off High Street.
 The junior and infant schools were merged and moved to a new purpose built complex on Pilsley Road Danesmoor and renamed Sharley Park Community Primary School.
 The site of the former schools has been cleared and is awaiting development.

 The secondary school was closed in 1969 and transferred to Tupton Hall as part of the Government's drive to comprehensive education, it is now one of the largest with around 2,000 pupils, including a sixth form centre.
 Clay Cross Secondary School was converted to an adult education centre.

+Media

+Local TV coverage is provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter,BBC East Midlands and ITV Central can also be received from the Waltham TV transmitter.

+The town is served by both BBC Radio Sheffield and BBC Radio Derby.
+Other radio stations including Greatest Hits Radio North Derbyshire, and Chesterfield Radio, a community based radio station that broadcast from Chesterfield.

+The Derbyshire Times is the weekly local newspaper that serves the town.